nyu-web-design/user-experience-design-assignment/README.md

 Use the Prototype feature of [InvisionApp](https://invision.com/) to create a clickable **mobile** prototype.

+When creating a clickable prototype, meet the following minimal requirements:

 - upload the `.png` images of your wireframes to an InvisionApp project
 - set hotspots on each wireframe such that a viewer can click on the wireframes to see an approximation of how the real web site will function.
-Everything that you are intending to be clickable on the final site should be clickable on the prototype.
+- everything that you are intending to be clickable on the final site should be clickable on the prototype.
+- all buttons, links or other user interface components that allow a user to navigate from one screen to another must be functional in the prototype
+- create as many variations of your existing wireframe diagrams as you need in order to make the prototype look "believable"; give a real sense of how the application flow might work... don't take shortcuts.
+- your prototypes must be designed to clearly show the way in which a user navigates from one screen to another, as well as how they solve the core use cases and needs your web site is designed to solve.

 Copy a link to your prototype.
 You will publish this link later to your personal web site.